Site logo

 Image courtesy of Idea Hall

-As you can see, Lay’s has created a profile of their target audience – potato chips aficionados and identified how they feel about potato chips.
-Finally, they have chosen the single most important message they want people to get from the campaign and outlined how the message adds personality to Lay’s as a brand.
+As you can see, Lay’s has created a profile of its target audience—potato chip aficionados—and identified how they feel about potato chips.
+Finally, it has chosen the most crucial message it wants people to get from the campaign and outlined how the message adds personality to Lay’s brand.

-Let’s compare the Lay’s creative brief to this one created for Go Girl energy drink:
+Let’s compare Lay’s creative brief to the one created for the Go Girl energy drink:

 ceative brief insights